soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 1-02.1 Requirements for Receptacles and Bags Containing Solid Waste and Recyclables for Collection.* ::

-(a) Occupants of residential buildings, public buildings, and special use buildings, except commercial occupants of residential buildings where Department collection service is not otherwise authorized by section 1-03 of this chapter, shall not place receptacles or bags containing solid waste or recyclables out at the curb for collection by the Department earlier than 4:00 p.m. on the day before scheduled collection.
+(a) Occupants of residential buildings, public buildings, and special use buildings, except commercial occupants of residential buildings where Department collection service is not otherwise authorized by 16 RCNY § 1-03, shall not place receptacles or bags containing solid waste or recyclables out at the curb for collection by the Department earlier than 4:00 p.m. on the day before scheduled collection.
 Receptacles containing solid waste that are set out at the curb for collection by the Department must not exceed fifty-five gallons in size.

 (b) A commercial establishment that receives collection from a private carter while the establishment is closed may place receptacles or bags containing solid waste or recyclables out at the curb for collection within one hour of closing, provided that the scheduled collection occurs before the establishment next reopens for business.
 If collection is performed while an establishment is open, receptacles or bags containing solid waste or recyclables may be placed out at the curb for collection no earlier than two hours before the scheduled collection time.